georust/geo/geo/src/algorithm/minsep/work.md

      snapping otherwise produces false positives at ~1e-17 scales;
    - measure wedge heights relative to the apex, never against the separator start (absolute heights absorb small coordinates).
-5. Feasible regions R() (u⁺/u⁻ points) and candidate search.
-Correctness
-   first: direct min over candidate pairs.
-Then the totally monotone matrix row-minima search (SMAWK / Atallah–Kosaraju) as a perf pass.
+5. ~~Candidate search (CVV): direct min over candidate pairs.~~ Done via mutual visible-wedge membership, without the feasible regions R(): reading the paper closely, the u⁺/u⁻ points exist only to give the candidate matrix M its totally monotone structure — for correctness, mutual W() membership suffices (Lemma 4 puts the realising pair in both R() ⊂ W(); conversely a mutually-wedge-contained candidate pair is visible, since a crossing edge would either put a vertex inside a wedge or span one and block its apex's perpendicular sight).
+R()/u⁺/u⁻ therefore move to the perf pass, alongside the totally monotone matrix row-minima search (SMAWK / Atallah–Kosaraju).
 Note: the `smawk` crate exists and is maintained; decide dep-vs-vendor with maintainers (~100 lines to vendor).
+   - Wedges for membership are computed against the full chain (the visibility argument needs W() vertex-free w.r.t. every chain vertex), while α-elimination keeps its candidate-based wedges.
+   - Caveat found by hegel: with chain geometry ON the separator line, a properly-blocked pair can be admitted (blocking edge through the apex's perpendicular foot — an endpoint contact under relaxed visibility).
+Sound for σ: admitted pairs are vertex-vertex distances, so cvv never undercuts σ, and the visible realising pair is never missed.
+The cvv property is therefore a bracket
+   (σ ≤ cvv ≤ closest-visible-pair), not equality; the full σ equality test lands with CVE in step 6.
 6. LinSep-CVE (vertex–edge case, Algorithm 4): edge partitioning so h()/l()
    are constant per sub-segment, via successive convex hulls (Fig. 8;
    sequential O(n) per §4.3). σ_subproblem = min(cvv, cve(P,Q), cve(Q,P)).